Convex and Non-convex Optimization Under Generalized Smoothness: Acknowledgments

 \section{Acknowledgments}

-{This work was supported, in part, by the MIT-IBM Watson AI Lab and ONR Grant N00014-20-1-2394.
+{This work was supported, in part, by the MIT-IBM Watson AI Lab and ONR Grants N00014-20-1-2394 and N00014-23-1-2299.
 We also acknowledge support from DOE under grant DE-SC0022199, and NSF through awards DMS-2031883, DMS-1953181, and DMS-2022448 (TRIPODS program).}